OpenTermsArchive/contrib-versions/Spotify/Terms of Service.md

 14\.
 Term and termination

 These Terms will continue to apply to you until terminated by either you or Spotify.
 Spotify may terminate the Terms or suspend your access to the Spotify Service at any time, including in the event of your actual or suspected unauthorised use of the Spotify Service or non-compliance with the Terms.
 If you or Spotify terminate the Terms, or if Spotify suspends your access to the Spotify Service, you agree that Spotify shall have no liability or responsibility to you and Spotify will not refund any amounts that you have already paid, to the fullest extent permitted under applicable law.
-To learn how to terminate your Spotify account, please go here.
+To learn how to terminate your Spotify account, please contact us through the Customer Service contact form.

 15\.
 Warranty